-Located just to the north of Cairns in beautiful tropical North Queensland, Port Douglas town is a tiny holiday hotspot with a big heart.
-For such a small village, there are a surprising number of incredible things to do in Port Douglas for local and overseas visitors alike.
+Located just to the north of Cairns in beautiful tropical North Queensland, Port Douglas town is a tiny holiday hotspot in Australia with a big heart.
+For such a small village, there are a surprising number of incredible things to do in Port Douglas for locals and overseas visitors alike.
 And the locals are some of the friendliest people in the world!

 We recommend you spend at least 3 days in Port Douglas (but ideally a week) to experience everything this little holiday town has to offer!